turbo-gecko/TEC/Software/Games/moon.md

 Try to have your throttle position just above the lunar surface at such a point that you settle on the surface with no downward velocity.
 The lander can sustain landing with a small amount of downward velocity that will result in a bumpy landing.
 Too much however, and it's 'game over man!'

+Adjust the throttle by entering a value between 00 and 99.
+If after ~6 seconds no new throttle position has been entered, the lander will use the current throttle position.
+If you don't enter any throttle position once the computer hands manual control over to you, you have about 45 seconds before your lander creates a new crater on the moon!

 ## Source files ##
   - moon.asm - Main program
   - lcd.asm - LCD routines